KevinMarquette/kevinmarquette.github.io/_posts/2017-01-13-powershell-variable-substitution-in-strings.md

 tags: [PowerShell,Strings,Basics]
 ---

 There are many ways to use variables in strings.
-I am calling this variable substitution but I am referfing to any time you want to format a string to include values from variables.
+I am calling this variable substitution but I am referring to any time you want to format a string to include values from variables.
 This is something that comes up a lot that I find myself explaining quite often to new scripters.<!--more-->

 [Index](#index)